LavanyaNithya/AdactinApplication-Selenium_Cucumber-Automation/README.md

 2.Download dependencies by running

    mvn clean install

-Execute the tests using:
+3.Execute the tests using:

-For all tests:

    mvn test